 5. Collaborative Manager

 The collaborative management style is very similar to the democratic style of management.
-In fact, it only differs from democratic style in one way: collaboration insists on employee feedback and strategizing together, rather than taking in simple yes or no votes on the matter.
+In fact, it only differs from the democratic style in one way: collaboration insists on employee feedback and strategizing together, rather than taking in simple yes or no votes on the matter.

 When you seek and solicit input from your team about company policies and practices, you will find yourself having real, intelligent conversations about improving your operation from the inside out.